ruby/openssl/README.md

 require "openssl"
 ```

-If you are using Ruby 2.3 (and not Bundler), you must activate the gem version
+NOTE: If you are using Ruby 2.3 (and not Bundler), you **must** activate the
-of openssl, instead of using the default gem packaged with the Ruby installation.
+gem version of openssl, otherwise the default gem packaged with the Ruby
+installation will be used:

 ```ruby
 gem "openssl"